-For more information about CREATE, please see our website: https://create.org.au/
+For more information about CREATE, please see our website link HERE

 About the Project

 The South Australian Department for Child Protection has engaged CREATE Foundation to co-design a guide for carers and caseworkers to support strong sibling relationships for children and young people in OOHC.
 The Guide will draw on findings from CREATE's consultation on Sibling Connection in South Australia.
 See our Key Messages Document on Sibling Connection for a summary of this consultation.